Gift Icon

 However, this goal is violated by vehicle dependency.
 Households with lower incomes don’t drive as much as those with higher earnings.
 They also bear local road tax expenses, reduced mobility if they don’t drive at all, parking subsidies, health risks created by pollution and accidents, etc.

-Of course, there are some benefits resulting from cheap driving for poor people such as untolled roads, subsidized parking, and cheap fuel.
+Of course, there are some benefits resulting from cheap driving for poor people, such as untolled roads, subsidized parking, and cheap fuel.
 In terms of income, this under-pricing may be considered progressive over short periods.

-As an example, the poor benefit from free parking more than wealthy people when considering the effect on their incomes.
+As an example, the poor benefit more from free parking than wealthy people when considering the effect on their incomes.
 Therefore, we can justify driving subsidies with vertical equity.

 There are great costs imposed by automobile dependency on poor people due to it cutting down travel options that don’t rely on the automobile and increasing necessary travel length to reach various destinations.
 Households with low incomes must suffer a large financial burden due to automobile dependency, because the need to use and own a car is growing.